You may want to know about studying German methods and tools, that’s why you are here, don’t you?

 Okay, if you think studying a language is hard, especially German, then don’t think about it being difficult.
 It’s all in our mind.
-Learning German could be fun too, imagine, having new words everyday added to your daily living.
+Learning German could be fun too, imagine, having new words every day added to your daily living.
 Speaking in a foreign language aside from English in your area would draw attention and people think it’s cool.
-To be cool as your reason for learning German, well, may not really be that effective in order to survive learning it.
+To be cool as your reason for learning German, well, may not really be that effective in order to survive to learn it.
 That’s why I did some form of reflection, recollection and brainstorming how I learned German in roughly 7 months plus a language certificate.

 This post contains affiliate link(s).
 An affiliate link means I mean earn advertising/referral fees if you make a purchase through my link, without any extra cost to you.
 Thank you for your support.

 This one is very important in every step that you take.
 Even when we wake up, we don’t even ask ourselves why we get up in the morning.
 Yeah, that’s an automatic reaction in the morning, but some of us don’t just have the motivation to get up and stay rather in bed.
 Why?
 Having no idea or motivation to get up.
 Same with learning.
 Why are you learning German?
 I studied German because I need to take a language certification exam, but not only that, I need to speak the language and I want to go to Germany.
 If I had to describe myself it would be goal-oriented, and I am very adamant to carry it out.
 You could too.